 Administrators seeking to build the postsecondary education culture of their schools must be willing to articulate the vision of education after high school as the default option, a non-negotiable for all students.
 Administrators who have established the vision of postsecondary education for all students must be able to share the vision and, through shared leadership, facilitate teachers in developing practices to support the vision.
 College and career exploration and readiness have been most successful when students begin long before they enter high school.

 As the school personnel with the most consistent direct contact with students on a daily basis, teachers must accept their roles as influential persons for helping students develop perceptions and plans for postsecondary education.
 Rather than teachers teaching students differently based on their expectations of students future potential, teachers need to teach all students as if they will enroll in college.
 College and career readiness and exploration cannot be limited to special events.
-Teachers need to include general references to and exploration of career options within the classroom and talk with students both as a group and individually about their interests and plans for education after high school.
+Teachers need to include general references to, and exploration of, career options within the classroom and talk with students both as a group and individually about their interests and plans for education after high school.

 The Discourse of educators at Winding Road indicated a shared belief in the malleability of student talent, intelligence, and post-high school plans continued to be shaped by information and experiences shared throughout the high school years.
 All students were required to attend college fairs, complete scholarship applications, and apply to colleges.
 When Winding Road students said they did not plan to attend college, teachers replied that these activities were school assignments that all students completed.
 The teachers also talked about students who entered high school saying they were not going to college later thanked teachers for requiring them to complete requirements to enter college because they had changed their minds.
 All aspects of the Winding Road school culture and the discourse of the individual teachers and leaders created the picture of a positive emotional climate in the classroom representing high expectations across academic, social, and emotional domains.